|

 One study in China found that men who began the study with elevated cholesterol levels lowered them by up to 16% in just 12 weeks.

-Anecdotal evidence varies, but my reader Cunedia found that green tea helps reduce her cholesterol count from 20% in just 2 weeks.
+Anecdotal evidence varies, but my reader Cunedia found that green tea helps reduce her cholesterol count by 20% in just 2 weeks.
 Is it a fluke or do other people experience similar fast results?

 Green tea may contain vitamin K, which when used in large quantities can reduce the blood thinning effects of warfarin (Coumadin®), a phenomenon that has been reported in a human case.